stackbit/jamstackthemes/content/theme/gatsby-starter-wordpress.md

   - Wordpress
 date: 2018-02-03T21:55:52.000Z
 github_branch: master
-description: 'A GatsbyJS starter template that leverages the WordPress API, ACF and more'
+description: A GatsbyJS starter template that leverages the WordPress API, ACF and more
 stale: false
 ---